HobnobMancer/cazy_webscraper/docs/usage.rst

 ``--nodelete_log`` - When called, content in the existing log dir will **not** be deleted.
 Default: False (existing content is deleted).

-``--ncbi_tax`` - Retrieve the latest taxonomic information for NCBI were multiple taxonomic classifications are retrieved from CAZy for a protein.
-The first taxonomy retrieved from CAZy will be added to the local CAZyme database.
-Default False: will not retrieve taxon data from NCBI, will use the first taxon retrieved from the CAZy database dump.

 ``--ncbi_batch_size`` - The number of protein IDs submitted per batch to NCBI, when retrieving taxonomic classifications.
 Default 200.

 ``--retries``, ``-r`` - Define the number of times to retry making a connection to CAZy if the connection should fail.
 Default: 10.

+``--skip_ncbi_tax`` - Skip retrieving the latest taxonomic information for NCBI were multiple taxonomic classifications are retrieved from CAZy for a protein.
+The first taxonomy retrieved from CAZy will be added to the local CAZyme database.
+Default False: will not retrieve taxon data from NCBI, will use the first taxon retrieved from the CAZy database dump.

 ``--sql_echo`` - Set SQLite engine echo parameter to True, causing SQLite to print log messages.
 Default: False.